 In the painting, Leonardo depicts St. Jerome in prayer.
 Then a hermit in the desert, he looks emaciated, self-immolating, and contemplative.
 A profound sorrow emanates from the painting.
 It’s an emotional and devotional piece.

 Why is St. Jerome important?
 Aside from being a rare Leonardo, it shows his classic style and innovation.
-Leonardo used his fingers to distribute the paint pigments (you can see the actual fingerprints).
-This created a soft-focus landscape called sfumato.
-As you can see, it's also a painting of intense psychological power.
+Leonardo used his fingers to create a soft-focus landscape called sfumato.
+As you can see, it’s also a painting of intense psychological power.

 The Annunciation is one of Raphael’s earlier works.
 It’s on display in room 8 of the Pinacoteca.
 Originally, the Oddi family commissioned the painting for the family chapel in Perugia.

 The paining depicts the classic annunciation scene, where the angel Gabriel tells Mary of the coming of Christ.
 But, in the background, two open arches look out onto a landscape.

 This gives the painting a three dimensional perspective — highly unique for that day.
 In the upper left corner, God looks down, stealing the focus from Mary.

 Always with an eye for great art and itchy fingers, Napoleon seized The Annunciation and displayed it in the Musee Napoleon, a one time name for the Louvre.
 The painting was returned to Italy in 1815 and placed in the Vatican.

 The Borgia Apartments are a lavishly decorated suite of six rooms.They’re one floor down from the Raphael Rooms.
 You’ve got to take the stairs.
 But it’s worth it.